 MySQL user names are up to 16 characters long.
 Operating system user names may have a different maximum length.Warning

 The MySQL user name length limit is hardcoded in MySQL servers and clients, and trying to circumvent it by modifying the definitions of the tables in the

 You should never alter the structure of tables in the

-mysqldatabase in any manner whatsoever except by means of the procedure that is described in mysql_upgrade — Check and Upgrade MySQL Tables.
-Attempting to redefine MySQL's system tables in any other fashion results in undefined (and unsupported!) behavior.
+mysqldatabase in any manner whatsoever except by means of the procedure that is described in Upgrading MySQL.
+Attempting to redefine MySQL's system tables in any other fashion results in undefined and unsupported behavior.
 The server is free to ignore rows that become malformed as a result of such modifications.

 usertable.
 These passwords are distinct from passwords for logging in to your operating system.
 There is no necessary connection between the “external” password you use to log in to a Windows or Unix machine and the password you use to access the MySQL server on that machine.

 If the server authenticates a client using some other plugin, the authentication method that the plugin implements may or may not use a password stored in the

 usertable.
 In this case, it is possible that an external password is also used to authenticate to the MySQL server.

 usertable are encrypted using plugin-specific algorithms.
 For information about MySQL native password hashing, see Section 2.2.4, “Password Hashing in MySQL”.